 The school district hired SKL to give Olympic a new 96,000 SF centerpiece, which includes a prominent new Entry, Classrooms, Technical Labs, and a 450 seat performing arts Theatre.
 Central to the scheme is a two story light‐filled Commons where students and faculty can congregate, meet, eat, and interact.
 According to Gladys Ly‐Au Young, who tested the design using daylighting models, “Many people do not realize the importance of daylight to their wellbeing, and the importance of well tuned daylight in the places they live, work, and learn.
 In this case, we incorporated north facing light monitors, combined with glass faces at each end, one opening towards the Olympic mountains, the school’s namesake.”

 The addition is designed with sustainable principles in mind.
 According to predictive energy modeling, the school will use 70% less energy than code allows, and had received a $112,000 conservation grant from Puget Sound Energy as a result.
 An existing drainage ditch in front of the school that feeds into Stampede Creek will be reinvigorated with biologically restorative plants, and traversed with a new footbridge as a highlight of coming to school.

 Given the complexity of weaving new programs into an existing school, numerous workshops were held with the school community, which included “playing with blocks”, or moving spaces around on a scale model in order to achieve a user‐friendly floor plan.
-Construction is now underway, and is carefully managed via a GCCM process with Korsmo Construction to allow school to remain in session while its new center is built.
-The school is anticipated to open in the fall of 2019.
+Construction was carefully managed via a GCCM process to allow school to remain in session while its new center is built.

 Puget Sound Energy Conservation Grant